There are times when entrepreneurs and business leaders like you hit a rut while in the process of growing a business.

 You can bolster your workforce by engaging professionals from all over the world.
 If you’re in an industry that can function remotely and your business relies mainly on human resources, you should explore the notion of going global with your hiring.
 World-class talent can be found in different countries.
 The pandemic is also forcing companies to rely on remote work anyway and technology has surely made distributed workforces possible, so why not tap an infinitely wider talent pool?
 Certain companies such as InVision are run on a completely distributed model with no head office.

 For a speedy entry into a specific country, you can engage a professional employment organization (PEO) to help you hire workers.
-The PEO basically handles hiring and payroll of foreign-based workers while you have full authority over their day-to-day tasks.
+The PEO basically handles the hiring and payroll of foreign-based workers while you have full authority over their day-to-day tasks.
+For example, in China, where there are complex labour laws and stringent regulations for establishing foreign enterprises, a China PEO can streamline the process and level the playing field for SMEs.
 In time, you may have to transition from a PEO to payroll model by formally establishing a branch or office.
 It might be a lengthier process, but it will allow you to grow your workforce and even nurture a market or customer base.
 Many companies find this an eventuality especially when they find real success from their foreign-based workforce.

 2 – Tap Global Supply Chains